 Beauty Bound

-At every step of the quilt making process, it’s amazing to see each incremental improvement.
-Even the most simple of quilts, takes on its own new beauty after basic quilting.
+Hello Dear Friends and Readers.
+At every step of the quilt making process, it’s amazing to see each incremental improvement, don’t you think?. … Even the most simple of quilts, takes on it’s own new beauty after quilting.
+The texture and three dimensionality bring it to life.
 I think the same applies to binding.
+It’s the frame which secures all the edges and gives it strength.

 The binding, although narrow does provide the last “frame” of the quilt.
 It’s the finishing touch.
-It contains all the edges and protects the edges of the quilt.
+It contains all the edges and protects the sides of the quilt.

 Prepare binding strips for quilts